Doing a deep clean – the bathroom

-The bathroom is an important room in any house.
-It’s also essential that this room remains as clean as possible.
+The bathroom‘s an important room in any house, so it’s essential it remains as clean as possible, what with all the comings and goings of family life.
 Doing one big deep clean now will allow you to stay on top of it in the future with lots of little and more manageable flurries of cleaning.

 Step one: clear those cupboards and surfaces

 The first step in any deep clean is to get a good look at what you’re working with.
-It’s a good idea to empty your cupboards and clear your surfaces, this way you can clean everywhere – and we mean everywhere.
-Get yourself a cardboard box and pop all of your shampoos, creams, lotions and potions in one place to give yourself room to clean.
+It’s a good idea to empty your cupboards and clear your surfaces – that way you can clean everywhere – and we mean everywhere.
+Get yourself a cardboard box and pop all your shampoos, creams, lotions and potions in one place to give yourself room to clean.

 Step two: time to scrub up

 Get yourself a cloth and wipe away any dust from the inside of your cupboards and your countertops.
 Then get a bottle of surface cleaner, preferably something antibacterial, and spritz those surfaces – don’t be afraid to get into those nooks and crannies.

 Soap and shampoo can build up over time and play havoc with the plughole in your shower.
 This can be a real pain, so it’s probably time to break out the plughole unblocker.
 Whatever your preferred method, it’s important that you do this step to keep the water draining freely from your tub/shower.
 After this, get on with a good old tub scrub ‒ arm yourself with a sponge and give that grime what for.